-Externship Options for Graduate Students enrolled in the O.D./M.S.
+Elective and Externship Options for Graduate Students enrolled in the O.D./M.S.
 Program.
-S All O.D./M.S. graduate students have the option to use one of their Fourth Year Professional Program Externships to conduct M.S. level thesis research.
+Students enrolled in the O.D./M.S. program may use their graduate enrollment as their compulsory elective.
+Approval in this case should be obtained through the Director of the Graduate Program in collaboration with the student's M.S.
+Advisor.
+The Director of the Graduate Program will inform the Director of the Professional Program that the students have chosen M.S. research as their elective.
+All O.D./M.S. graduate students have the option to use one of their Fourth Year Professional Program Externships to conduct M.S. level thesis research.
 This information will be provided to the student by the Director of the Graduate Program at the time of the student's enrollment in the O.D./ M.S. program.
-If a student elects to use an Externship to conduct M.S. level thesis research, the student must obtain approval from the Director of the Graduate Program.
-Upon approval, the Director of the Graduate Program will notify the Director of the Professional Program of the student's Externship choice.
+If a student elects to use an Externship to conduct M.S. level thesis research, the student must obtain approval from the Director of the Graduate Program will notify the Director of the Professional Program of the student's Externship choice.